Manage Member Groups

 Coveo organizations come with built-in groups, which you can use, duplicate, or edit.
 You can also create your own groups.

 A Coveo organization comes with several built-in member groups.
-Members of these groups are granted a set of privileges that allows them to access the tools required to accomplish their duties in the Coveo Administration Console (see Privileges).
+Each group is granted a set of privileges that gives the members access to the tools required to accomplish their tasks in the Coveo Administration Console.

 The Coveo built-in groups have already been granted a set of privileges that’s appropriate for their duties.
 You can edit these groups and add members to them.